-"Prior to the launch of EFI and Human Capital OP, meetings were held between Ministry of Labour and Social Policy and Ministry of Regional Development to ensure that the two programmes were complementary yet did not overlap in terms of areas of support.
+"Prior to the launch of EFI and Human Capital OP, meetings were held between the Ministry of Labour and Social Policy and the Ministry of Regional Development to ensure that the two programmes were complementary yet did not overlap in terms of areas of support.
 EFI goes beyond questions of social and economic welfare of migrants, addressing needs of state policy in more comprehensive terms. (...)
 Many of the projects, approved in the first call of 2007, concentrated on the establishment of foundations of state admission and integration policy and on bringing down cultural barriers between newcomers and the host society.
-Some project activities were designed to serve as models for future state policies or to build competence of migrant associations for engaging in dialogue."33
+Some project activities were designed to serve as models for future state policies or to build competence of migrant associations for engaging in dialogue."41 allocations dropped to 69% and in 2010 it was planned to amount to 54%.
+In turn, a growing share of resources was diverted to the construction of an institutional system (11% in 2009 and 14% planned in 2010) and research into the situation of migrants and their integration needs (14% in 2009 and 18% in 2010).
+A new development was the allocation in 2010 of around 10% of resources to strengthening of international cooperation.42

 Significant shifts could be observed in the allocation of resources to various EFI measures in annual programmes.
 Over 90 per cent of the allocated funds in 2007 went to activities targeting third-country nationals (60%), the host society (18%) and sustaining intercultural dialogue (13%).
-By 2009 the share of these allocations dropped to 69% and in 2010 it was planned to amount to 54%.
-In turn, a growing share of resources was diverted to the construction of an institutional system (11% in 2009 and planned 14% in 2010) and research into the situation of migrants and their integration needs (14% in 2009 and 18% in 2010).
-A new development was the allocation in 2010 of around 10% of resources on strengthening of international cooperation.34
+By 2009 the share of these